thoughtspot/tse-step-by-step/lesson-06-embed-liveboard/README-06.md

 ## Pre-Conditions

-It's ideal if you've done all of the lessons so far.
+It's ideal if you've done all the lessons so far.
 You minimally will need to have set up the environment and code and have an `init` method working (see [lesson 06](../lesson-06-embed-liveboard/README-06.md)).

-## Add a nav link and function for the search
+## Add a nav link and function for the liveboard and visualization

 First we want to add two nav links to the nav bar.
-In the `index.html` file add a two new `<li>` for the livboard and visualiation.
+In the `index.html` file add a two new `<li>` for the liveboard and visualization.
 Your code should look like the following.
-The links needs to have an ID to add a listener.
+The links need to have an ID to add a listener.

 ~~~
 <div id="div-nav-links">